5jt/dyalog-cookbook/manuscript/02 Structure.md

 What does it mean to maintain a version?
 At the very minimum, you keep the source code for it, so you could recreate its EXE from scratch, exactly as it was distributed.
 There will be things you want to improve, and perhaps bugs you must fix.
 Those will all go into the next version, of course.
 But some you may need to put into the released version and re-issue it to current users as a patch.

+So in _The Dyalog Cookbook_ we shall develop in successive versions until we manage to create an installer that is capable of installing the application on any machine running Windows 10.
+What's needed to achieve that is discussed in the chapters 1-16.
+Later chapters are independent.

-So in _The Dyalog Cookbook_ we shall develop in successive versions.
-Our 'versions' are not ready to ship, so are probably better considered as milestones on the way to version 1.0.
+Our "versions" are not ready to ship, so are probably better considered as milestones on the way to version 1.0.
 You could think of them as versions 0.1, 0.2 and so on.
 But we'll just refer to them as Versions 1, 2, and so on.

 Our first version won't even be ready to export as an EXE.
 It will just create a workspace MyApp.dws from scripts: a DYAPP and some DYALOGs.
 We'll call it Version 1.